Sep 1, 2020

 There are a couple of ground rules for this document.
 First and foremost, only send it out once.
 You don’t want multiple versions of the call sheet floating around on Day 1 of film production.
 That will only lead to chaos and gratuitous time wasting.

 Second, only use the information that you need.
-Our call sheet template is pretty fancy, but if you don’t need all that information, don’t use it.
+Our free call sheet template is pretty fancy, but if you don’t need all that information, don’t use it.
 You want the call sheet to be informative, not overwhelming.

 Third, if you think that you can get away with not using a call sheet – well, best of luck to you.
 It doesn’t take years of experience in this industry to realize that call sheets serve a crucial role in film production, especially when you consider how production would go without a call sheet.

 To emphasize just how necessary a call sheet is, let’s take a look at the inevitable outcome of transitioning from pre-production to production without this document.

 Where will the film production take place?
 When does the talent need to arrive on location?
 What scenes will be filmed today?

 Just as your DP and camera department rely on a storyboard to guide their cinematography, your cast members and crew rely on the call sheet to find answers to all of these questions and more.
 Without this document, only the people leading production know what’s going on at any given moment.
 Everyone else is left out of the loop.

 As a result, you end up spending all of your time as a liaison for the cast and crew.
 Instead of focusing on your other responsibilities, you enter into this inescapable cycle of fielding phone calls and sharing the same information over and over again.